urvashirau/WidebandSDINT/README.md

  ![Fig](https://github.com/urvashirau/WidebandSDINT/blob/master/Runs/fig.try_standard_cube_multiscale_sdonly.png)

 Additional examples are located in the Runs subdirectory.

+An initial version of this algorithm is expected to be made available as a CASA task in the next year.